Wyllyng Them To Rename This Property

 But really… “Spring St.- Hayden L. Griswold?”
 That’s pretty terrible.
 (Though of course I appreciate the nod to Mr. Griswold who donated the first small parcel of this property in 1980.

-Calvin and I tackled this property during a tour of Manchester’s three waterfalls.
+Calvin and I tackled this property during a tour of Manchester’s waterfalls.
 This is the only one that requires any sort of effort, but we were game.

 And in our opinion, it’s totally worth it.